-KAREN HOOBER PRESENTING RESEARCH FOR UNIVERSITY OF DELAWARE KAREN (BRUBAKER) HOOBER '88 is the Associate Director for Graduate Education and Outreach at the Education and Outreach at the University of Delaware, as well as an Adjunct Professor of Chemistry and Biochemistry.
+KAREN HOOBER PRESENTING RESEARCH FOR UNIVERSITY OF DELAWARE KAREN (BRUBAKER) HOOBER '88 is the Associate Director for Graduate Education and Outreach at the University of Delaware, as well as an Adjunct Professor of Chemistry and Biochemistry.
 She has always been passionate about the "act of learning."
 To her, "science is a tool used in hand // It's something that God has asked us to do - seeking Him in all we do and being engaged in thought.
 He is the creator of all things and we as scientists are there to discover what He has created. - KAREN HOOBER '88 with God."
 This was instilled in her at LM and has remained foundational.
 Her Ph.D. research focused on isolating an unknown enzyme found in chicken egg whites.
 She has been recognized for her technique and for successfully characterizing a novel enzyme.
 She received the dissertation prize, and her findings have impacted cancer therapy.

 KAREN HOOBER MENTORING STUDENTS AND SHARING RESEARCH Now, she helps to run the graduate program for Bioinformatics and Data Science.
 She mentors students in the program, helping them select courses and meet requirements.
 She is, "constantly engaging in an intellectual thought process surrounded by high innovators, which drives me to be a better person and learn new things."
 To her, Lifelong Learning is about not giving up.
 "You never know what lies down the road, so use failure to catapult you forward and have confidence that God will provide the path for you."
 JOURNEY OF CONTINUOUS GROWTH BY: LUIS TORRES, DEVELOPMENT ASSOCIATE RICHARD FREY '64, a retired Business Manager from Madison Avenue Presbyterian Church in New York City, exemplifies lifelong learning.
 His passion for knowledge has fueled both personal and professional growth, and he continues to inspire others to pursue learning throughout their lives.
-At Riverdale Presbyterian Church in the Bronx, he played a crucial role in the church's preservation efforts, serving as the Capital Campaign Project Director during major renovations in the 1990's.
-His dedication to research is reflected in his academic interests, including the study of the Carlisle Native American school and his exploration of the Mennonite Historical Society.
-Richard and his wife also share a passion for understanding the intricacies of the writing of the Bible.
+At Riverdale Presbyterian Church in the Bronx, where he was a member, Richard served as the Capital Campaign Project Director in the preservation of the church, which is on the National Register of Historic Places.
+His dedication to learning is reflected in his interests, including researching the identity of an indigenous young woman from a family photo, who may have been a foster child from the Carlisle Indian Industrial School.
+Richard has a passion for understanding the history of the writing of the Bible.

 Be curious!
-Be curious about yourself, your family, community, and the world. - RICHARD FREY '64 Richard's journey toward lifelong learning began early, influenced by his mother's love for teaching and by his music teacher at LMH, Arnold Moshier.
+Be curious about yourself, your family, community, and the world. - RICHARD FREY '64 Richard's journey toward lifelong learning began early, influenced by his mother's desire to teach, and by his music teacher at LMH, Arnold Moshier.
 Mr. Moshier encouraged Richard to participate in musical activities like the Men's Chorus and the LM Senior Class Chorus, experiences that helped develop his leadership skills and nurtured his love for music.
 Curiosity is central to Richard's philosophy.
 He encourages young people to "Be curious!
 Be curious about yourself, your family, community, and the world."
 His own curiosity has led him to explore a variety of interests, from piano lessons to reading about historical figures and current events.
 This thirst for knowledge has kept him connected to the world and driven his desire to make a difference.
 Richard and his wife, Janet have also pursued their passion for learning through educational travel.
 They have greatly enjoyed educational-focused tours, including an Anabaptist history tour in Europe with TourMagination, Rick Steves tours in Spain and Italy, and a Road Scholar tour, walking 100 miles of El Camino in northern Spain.
 They are pictured here on their Road Scholar tour to Hawaii.
 On this trip,